kettapp/kettapp.github.io/terms.markdown

 ## CONTACT

-If you want to send any notice under these Terms or have any questions regarding the Service and Products, you may contact us at: support@betterme.world.
+If you want to send any notice under these Terms or have any questions regarding the Service and Products, you may contact us at: support@kettapp.site.

 I HAVE READ THESE TERMS AND AGREE TO ALL OF THE PROVISIONS CONTAINED ABOVE.

-BetterMe International Limited (reg.
-No. HE 417945 with registered office at Themistokli Dervi 39, 1st floor, Office 104, 1066, Nicosia, Cyprus)
+KettApp International Limited (reg.
+No. HE346234 with registered office at 44 Sydney Street, Kettering, Northamptonshire, United Kingdom, NN16 0HY)